ff6347/ff6347.github.io/src/pages/projects/index.md

 ## Contents

+## To Markdown CLI (html2md)

+A Node.js CLI tool to convert HTML to Markdown.
+It uses Turndown as parse.
+You can find the repo [here](https://github.com/ff6347/to-markdown-cli).

+## TIL (Today I Learned)

+A small CLI written in Go to collect TILs.
+This started out as a finger exercise to learn Go using ChatGPT as pair programmer.
+It did not get further.
+Coming back after a few months makes jumping back onto a language I don't use daily pretty hard.
+Still I learned some things.
+Mostly how to setup a CI/CD pipeline for Go and how to publish using Homewebrew.
+You can find the repo [here](https://github.com/ff6347/til).

 ## P5 Codesandbox

 To iterate quickly on some p5.js snippets I built a live coding environment based on the Monaco Editor and the p5.js library.
 It is a simple way to write and run p5.js code in the browser with direct feedback. !Warning there is no infinite loop protection!
 You can find it [here](https://p5.inpyjamas.dev/).